Vaping: What Parents Should Know

 Signs of vaping include:

-• new smells (some flavorings are banned, but others are in nicotine and marijuana vapes — so parents might notice fruity or sweet scents)
+- new smells (some flavored e-cigarettes have been banned, but many remain on the market — so parents might notice fruity or sweet scents)

 What Should I Do if My Child Vapes?